 News and Views is the official publication of ICPA Qld Inc and is distributed to members four times a year.
 It can be downloaded from this website but please be aware the file is large (4-5MB) for those… Read more

-The Branch Briefings is a monthly publication sent out to members as a communication tool between the State Council and Branches.
-You can view and download all the Branch Briefings from here. … Read more
+The Queensland Compass (formerly Branch Briefings) is a monthly publication sent out to members as a communication tool between the State Council and Branches.
+You can view and download all the… Read more